Channel Coding for Reliable High-Speed Data Transmission

 Software Defined Radio and Cognitive Radio

-The vision behind software radio is to realize a radio’s communication specific signal processing, e.g. modulation and channel coding, as far as possible in software.
+The vision behind software radio is to realize a radio’s communication specific signal processing, e.g. modulation, channel equalization and channel coding, as far as possible in software.
 Ideally, customized hardware could be replaced by a general purpose processor with D/A- and A/D-converters and amplifiers.
 This allows for highly flexible usage of the hardware, as signal processing is carried out as algorithms on the general pupose processor.

 Dynamic Spectrum Sharing and Statistics